Decoding the Conversion: 3 oz in ml – A practical guide

 Q: Can I use an online converter instead of calculating manually?

 - A: Yes, many online converters provide quick and easy conversions between fluid ounces and milliliters.
-However, understanding the underlying principles of the conversion is still beneficial.
+That said, understanding the underlying principles of the conversion is still beneficial.
 Online tools can be useful for checking your work, but they shouldn't replace your understanding of the method.

 -